Yellow ochre is a classic earth yellow, usually made from PY42 (synthetic yellow iron oxide) or PY43 (natural yellow iron oxide).

 My Review

 I was slow to get on board with earth tones in general, especially Yellow Ochre.
-Compared to bright yellows, like Imidazolone and Lemon, Yellow Ochre seemed dull and muddy.
 I’ve come around, though, to Yellow Ochre having its place.
-I don’t use it in a clear sky, or another scenario where a light yellow is appropriate; it’s better used in landscapes, for mixing subtle and naturalistic golds, browns, or greens.
+It doesn’t tend to look good in skies, as MANS or Naples Yellow Deep does; it’s better used in landscapes, for mixing subtle and naturalistic golds, browns, or greens.

-That said, I typically use MANS where one would use a yellow ochre, generally preferring the transparency, granulation, and cheerful hue.
+That said, I typically use MANS or a Raw Sienna (many of which are made from PY42), generally preferring the transparency, granulation, and warmer hue.

 Favorite version: Holbein is my favorite traditional yellow ochre; I like its warm, friendly hue.